Inventory Management System: Benefits, Types & Features

 • Stock forecasting: Stock forecasting uses past sales data to predict future demand.
 This allows businesses to prepare in advance, ensuring they have the right products available at the right time, leading to increased sales and customer satisfaction.

-• Run-rate reordering rules: This feature calculates how quickly products are selling and automatically places orders to replenish stock.
+• Run-rate reordering rules: This feature calculates the rate at which products are selling and automatically places orders to replenish stock, ensuring order accuracy.
 It prevents stockouts and ensures that popular items are always available, which can boost sales and customer trust.

 • Stock reservations and reporting: Businesses can reserve stock for specific orders and generate detailed reports on inventory status.
 This helps manage inventory more effectively and provides valuable insights for better decision-making.